qikunxiang/MatchingForTeams/README.md

 + All the relevant scripts used in this experiment are located in **exp/BusinessLocation\_Exp/**.

 ### Step 1: generate the input file
-+ Run **BizLoc\_prepare.m** to generate a file containing the setting of the business location distribution problem as well as the test functions used in the approximation schemes.
++ Run **BizLoc\_prepare.m** to generate a file containing the setting of the retail business problem as well as the test functions used in the approximation schemes.

 + Run **BizLoc\_plot\_density.m** to plot the density functions of the input measures.